 Tea tree oil should not be:

-Although organic tea tree oil uses include infection, using it undiluted on sensitive skin may cause itchiness and irritation on the skin.
+Although organic tea tree oil uses include treatment of infection, using it undiluted on sensitive skin may cause itchiness and irritation on the skin.
 If taken internally, diarrhea or vomiting may result.
 Just use caution and seek medical attention if you show any symptoms of overuse like drowsiness, skin irritations, or confusion.

 New!
 Comments